lumiknit/iosevka-lumi/README.md

 ### Build with Scripts

-- Before starting the build tasks, you should install all requirements for `Iosevka` and `Sarasa Gothic`
+- You should install dependencies:
+  - `nodejs` and `npm`
-  - `nodejs`, `npm`, `afdko` with Python (for otc2otf, ...), and `ttfautohint`
+  - Python and `afdko` for `otc2otf`
+  - Clone `Iosevka` and `Sarasa-Gothic` repositories in this repository root.
+    - This can be done by running `00-clone.js`
+  - `SourceHanSerif` to build serifed CJK fonts.
+    - This should be copied in the `Sarasa-Gothic/sources/shs` directory.
-- Run scripts from `00-...ps1` to `02-...ps1` at the repository root.
+- Run scripts from `01-...js` to `02-...js` at the repository root.
-- If you want to some configuration,
-  - `/*.toml` are for Iosevka build
-  - `/sarasa-config.temp.json` is for Sarasa Gothic build.

-The Iosevka builds takes about 30min, and Saras Gothic build takes about 9 Hours with Apple M1.
+The Iosevka builds takes about 30min, and Saras Gothic build takes about 21 Hours with Apple M1.
 (The most time consuming job is auto-hinting.)

-For serifed CJK, replace SourceHanSans fonts in `Sarasa-Gothic` directory to SourceHanSerif